 Medical decision-making involving adolescents can offer many challenges.
-As children age we want them to be more involved in decisions over their body and about their care.
-But adolescents are not completely adults yet and so there are considerations around their limited autonomy.
-Navigating these can be challenging especially when adolescents seem to be making choices that are not ideal.
+As children age we want them to be more involved in decisions regarding their bodies and about their care.
+Because adolescents are not yet completely adults, there are considerations around their limited autonomy.
+Navigating these situations can be challenging especially when adolescents seem to be making choices that are not ideal.
 This talk will discuss the ethical tensions that exist and arise in decision-making with adolescents.
-We will discuss why these tensions are important, and provide a framework for helping bedside clinicians navigate these tensions in practice.
+We will discuss why these tensions are important, and provide a framework for helping bedside clinicians navigate them in practice.

-Learning Objectives: By attending this webinar, participants will be able to:
+Learning Objectives: After attending this webinar, attendees will be able to:

 - Name the ethical tensions leading to difficulties in adolescent decision-making.

 - Understand why these tensions are so important.